nicgalehouse/AODamageMeter/README.md

 Instructions
 ------------
 Left-clicking on a row navigates down a level into its sub-rows and right-clicking anywhere navigates in reverse.
-Left-clicking on row icons is used to expand detail rows, like the individualized pet/master rows I mentioned above, or a preview of the rows that would be revealed by left-clicking on the row itself (in certain contexts).
+Left-clicking on row icons is used to expand detail rows, like the individualized pet/master rows mentioned above, or a preview of the rows that would be revealed by left-clicking on the row itself (in certain contexts).

 Hover over the left text or the right text of any row to reveal relevant informational tooltips.
 All data is exposable through a single script, /aodm.